peterdemin/peterdemin.github.io/source/12_articles/02-formatting-with-vim.md

-# Formatting data with vim
+# Formatting data with Vim

 ## Reindent JSON

-One of vim's great feature is how it can integrate with external utilities.
+One of Vim's great features is how it can integrate with external utilities.
-Here are commands that I use most.
+Here are the commands that I use most.

 ## Prettify JSON

 	:% !python -mjson.tool

-Will take current buffer text, pass it to Python's json.tool module and replace buffer with results effectively reindenting JSON document.
+Will take the current buffer text and pass it to Python's `json.tool` module and replace buffer with results, effectively reindenting JSON document.

 Alternatively, if jq is available: